nuuuwan/news_lk3_data/README.md

 *2024-05-31 10:47:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Daily-consumption-of-eggs-has-increased-by-one-million/108-283791) · `en`

 Colombo, May 31 (Daily Mirror) - The daily consumption of eggs in the country has increased by one million compared to the last few months, the Animal Production and Health Department (DAPH) reported.

-They said during the last few months, the daily consumption of eggs was recorded at seven million, and later, the consumption had exceeded eight million.
-Accordingly, the daily consumption has increased by one million.

 The rise in foreign tourists and the increase in meat, fish and egg prices, which are highly nutritious and affordable foods, were cited as the reasons for the boost in consumption.